Aafreen2603/small-image-classification/README.md

-# small-image-classification
+# Small Images Classification
-# Small Images Classification Using Artificial Neural Networks and Deep Learning libraries: Tensorflow and keras
+Using Artificial Neural Networks and Deep Learning libraries: Tensorflow and keras